-\Pablo Rogers Neckelmann, Lawyer by the Diego Portales University (Santiago, Chile) and Diploma in "Law of the Sea and Admiralty Law) from the Universidad Católica of Valparaiso.
+Pablo Rogers Neckelmann, Lawyer by the Diego Portales University (Santiago, Chile) and Diploma in "Law of the Sea and Admiralty Law) from the Universidad Católica of Valparaiso.
 Associate lawyer in Araya y Cía Abogados since 2015, and currently head of the "Transportation and Insurance" area of practice of the firm.
-Specialized in International commerce; maritime and aerial claims; maritime transportation, ground transportation and aerial transportation and logistics related contracts.
+Specialized in International commerce; maritime and aerial claims; maritime transportation, ground transportation and aerial transportation related arbitration and litigation; transportation and logistics related contracts.